encode/django-rest-framework/docs/api-guide/status-codes.md

 >
 > &mdash; [RFC 2324][rfc2324], Hyper Text Coffee Pot Control Protocol

 Using bare status codes in your responses isn't recommended.
-REST framework includes a set of named constants that you can use to make more code more obvious and readable.
+REST framework includes a set of named constants that you can use to make your code more obvious and readable.

     from rest_framework import status
     from rest_framework.response import Response